Gaetz/unity-TwinStick2.5D/README.md

 # unity-TwinStick2.5D
-2.5D game as a training
+2.5D game as a training on cross platform controllers.